Background pattern

 1. What is Dasatinib Viatris and what is it used for

 This medicine contains the active substance dasatinib.
-This medicine is used to treat chronic myeloid leukemia (CML) in adults, adolescents, and children of at least 1 year.
-Leukemia is a type of cancer of the white blood cells.
-These white blood cells usually help the body fight infections.
-In patients with CML, a type of white blood cell called granulocytes begin to multiply uncontrollably.
-This medicine inhibits the growth of these leukemic cells.
+This medicine is used to treat chronic myeloid leukaemia (CML) in adults, adolescents and children from 1 year of age.
+Leukaemia is a type of cancer of the white blood cells.
+These white blood cells usually help the body to fight infections.
+In patients with CML, a type of white blood cell called granulocytes start to multiply out of control.
+This medicine inhibits the growth of these leukaemic cells.

-This medicine is also used to treat acute lymphoblastic leukemia (ALL) with Philadelphia chromosome positive (Ph+) in adults, adolescents, and children of at least 1 year and CML lymphoblastic lymphoma in adults who do not benefit from previous treatments.
-Leukemia is a type of cancer of the white blood cells.
-These white blood cells usually help the body fight infections.
+This medicine is also used to treat Philadelphia chromosome positive acute lymphoblastic leukaemia (Ph+ ALL) in adults, adolescents and children from 1 year of age and lymphoid blast crisis CML in adults who have not benefited from previous treatments.
+Leukaemia is a type of cancer of the white blood cells.
+These white blood cells usually help the body to fight infections.
 In patients with ALL, a type of white blood cell called lymphocytes multiply too quickly and live too long.
-This medicine inhibits the growth of these leukemic cells.
+This medicine inhibits the growth of these leukaemic cells.

-If you have any doubts about how this medicine works or why this medicine has been prescribed to you, consult your doctor.
+If you have any questions about how this medicine works or why this medicine has been prescribed for you, ask your doctor.

-2. What you need to know before starting Dasatinib Viatris
+2. What you need to know before you take Dasatinib Viatris

 Do not take Dasatinib Viatris

-• If you are allergic to dasatinib or any of the other components of this medication (listed in section6).
+• If you are allergic to dasatinib or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-Consult your doctor or pharmacist before starting to takethis medication
+Consult your doctor or pharmacist before you start taking this medicine

-• If you are taking medications to thin the blood or prevent clots (see “Other medications and Dasatinib Viatris”).
+• If you are taking medicines to make your blood thinner or prevent blood clots (see “Other medicines and Dasatinib Viatris”).

 • If you have or have had any liver or heart problems.

-• If you start to have difficulty breathing, chest pain, or cough while takingthis medication: this may be a sign of fluid retention in the lungs or chest (which may be more common in patients aged 65years or older) or due to changes in the blood vessels that supply blood to the lungs.
+• If you start having difficulty breathing, chest pain or cough while taking this medicine: this may be a sign of fluid build-up in the lungs or chest (which may be more frequent in patients 65 years or older) or due to changes in the blood vessels that supply blood to the lungs.

-• If you have ever had or could have hepatitis B virus infection at this time.
-This is becausethis medicationcould make hepatitis B become active again, which can be fatal in some cases.
-Your doctor should carefully check for signs of this infection before starting treatment.
+• If you have ever had or may currently have a hepatitis B virus infection.
+This is because this medicine could cause hepatitis B to become active again, which can be fatal in some cases.
+Your doctor will carefully check for signs of this infection before starting treatment.

-• If you experience bruising, bleeding, fever, fatigue, and confusion while takingthis medication, contact your doctor.
-This may be a sign of blood vessel damage known as microangiopathic thrombocytopenic purpura (MAT).
+• If you experience bruising, bleeding, fever, fatigue and confusion while taking this medicine, contact your doctor.
+This may be a sign of blood vessel damage known as thrombotic microangiopathy (TMA).

-Your doctor will monitor your condition periodically to check ifthis medicationhas the desired effect.
-You will also have blood tests performed periodically while taking this medication.
+Your doctor will regularly check your condition to see if this medicine is having the desired effect.
+You will also have regular blood tests while you are taking this medicine.

 Children and adolescents

-Do not administer this medication to children under one year of age.
-Experience with the use ofthis medicationin this age group is limited.
-In children takingthis medication, closely monitor growth and bone development.
+Do not give this medicine to children under 1 year of age.
+Experience with the use of this medicine in this age group is limited.
+In children taking this medicine, growth and bone development should be closely monitored.

-This medication is primarily metabolized by the liver.
-Some medications may interfere with the effect ofthis medicationwhen taken together.
+This medicine is mainly broken down in the liver.
+Some medicines may interfere with the effect of this medicine when taken together.

-The following medications should not be used during treatment with dasatinib:
+The following medicines must not be used during treatment with dasatinib:

-• Famotidine, omeprazole– medications that block stomach acid secretion.
+• Famotidine, omeprazole – medicines that block stomach acid secretion.

-Do not take medications thatneutralizestomach acid (antacids such as aluminum hydroxide/magnesium hydroxide) within 2hours before or 2hours after takingthis medication.
+Do not take medicines that neutralise stomach acid (antacids such as aluminium hydroxide/magnesium hydroxide) in the 2 hours before or 2 hours after taking this medicine.

-Inform your doctor if you are taking medications to thin the blood or prevent clots.
+Tell your doctor if you are taking medicines to make your blood thinner or prevent blood clots.

 Taking Dasatinib Viatris with food and drinks

-Do not take this medication with grapefruit or grapefruit juice.
+Do not take this medicine with grapefruit or grapefruit juice.

-If you are pregnant or think you may be pregnant, inform your doctor immediately.
-This medication should not be used during pregnancy unless it is clearly necessary.
-Your doctor will inform you of the potential risk of takingthis medicationduring pregnancy.
+If you are pregnant or think you may be pregnant, tell your doctor immediately.
+This medicine must not be used during pregnancy unless clearly necessary.
+Your doctor will inform you of the potential risk of taking this medicine during pregnancy.

-Both men and women should use effective contraceptive methods during dasatinib treatment.
+Both men and women should use effective contraceptive methods during treatment with dasatinib.

-If you are breastfeeding, inform your doctor.
-You should stop breastfeeding while takingthis medication.
+If you are breast-feeding, tell your doctor.
+You should stop breast-feeding while taking this medicine.

-Be especially careful when driving or operating machinery if you experience side effects such as dizziness or blurred vision.
+Be careful while driving or using machines if you experience side effects such as dizziness or blurred vision.

 Dasatinib Viatris contains lactose and sodium

-This medication will only be prescribed by a doctor with experience in treating leukemia.
-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, ask your doctor or pharmacist.
-This medication is prescribed for adults and children at least 1 year old.old.
+This medicine will only be prescribed by a doctor with experience in the treatment of leukaemia.
+Follow the instructions for administration of this medicine exactly as told by your doctor.
+If you are unsure, ask your doctor or pharmacist.
+This medicine is prescribed for adults and children from 1 year of age.

-The initial recommended dose for adult patients with CML in chronic phase is 100mg once a day.
+The recommended initial dose for adult patients with CML in the chronic phase is 100 mg once a day.

-The initial recommended dose for adult patients with CML in accelerated phase or in blast crisis or Ph+ ALL is 140mg once a day.
+The recommended initial dose for adult patients with CML in the accelerated phase or blast crisis or Ph+ ALL is 140 mg once a day.

-Dosing schedule in children with CML in chronic phase or Ph+ ALL based on body weight.
-Dasatinib is administered orally once a day, both in tablets and in oral powder for suspension.
-Dasatinib tablets are not recommended for patients weighing less than 10kg.
-The oral powder for suspension should be used in patients weighing less than 10kg and in patients who cannot swallow the tablets.
-A change in dose may be made when switching between formulations (i.e., tablets and oral powder for suspension), so do not switch from one formulation to the other.
-Your doctor will decide on the correct formulation and dose based on your weight, side effects, and response to treatment.
-In children, the initial dose ofthis medicationis calculated based on body weight as shown below:
+Dosing regimen in children with CML in the chronic phase or Ph+ ALL based on body weight.
+Dasatinib is administered orally once a day, either as tablets or as powder for oral suspension.
+Dasatinib tablets are not recommended in patients weighing less than 10 kg.
+The powder for oral suspension should be used in patients weighing less than 10 kg and in patients who cannot swallow tablets.
+A dose change may be required when changing between formulations (i.e. tablets and powder for oral suspension), so do not change between formulations.
+Your doctor will decide on the correct formulation and dose based on your weight, side effects and response to treatment.
+In children, the starting dose of this medicine is calculated based on body weight as shown below:

 Body weight (kg)a